Gingerbread Spiced Dark Chocolate Brownies

 So, only a couple more Christmas recipes to go before the big day hits, and this time, it’s another brownie recipe.
 But when I say another, please don’t think that this is some regular brownie.
 Nope, this is a festive brownie that will knock your socks (Christmas stockings?) off.

 I enjoy baking at Christmas, and this time around, I’ve used a lot of saffron.
 Before moving to Sweden, I never realised saffron was used in baked goods.
 If you’re interested in experimenting, check out my saffron biscotti, saffron & white chocolate buns, and delectably fragrant saffron cake.
-You can thank me later.
+It’s okay, you can thank me later.

 However, out of all my seasonal recipes, I think this one has been my favourite.
 My love of brownies is fairly new, and it crept upon me once I realised that they didn’t need to be dry or hard, and when I perfected my go-to recipe.